-Originally from the Philippines, Jane Borgehammar, PT, Dip.
-MDT, graduated from the University of Santo Tomas in 1994 with a BS in Physical Therapy.
+Originally from the Philippines, Jane Borgehammar, PT, OCS, Dip.
+MDT, FAAOMPT, graduated from the University of Santo Tomas in 1994 with a BS in Physical Therapy.
 Interested in furthering her clinical skillset, she underwent her first MDT course in July 2003, became Certified in October 2006 and achieved Diploma status in 2009.
-She is currently enrolled in the Daemen College OMPT Fellowship program.
-She was appointed to Teaching Faculty in 2016 and actively instructs courses for both The McKenzie Institute USA and The McKenzie Institute Chiropractic Branch.
+She successfully completed the Daemen College OMPT Fellowship program in 2018.
+She was appointed to Teaching Faculty in 2016 and actively instructs courses for both MIUSA and The McKenzie Institute Chiropractic Branch.
 In addition to her MDT teaching duties, Jane sits on the MDT Diplomate Steering Committee and has volunteered to represent MDT at recent APTA trade shows alongside MIUSA administrative staff.

 Jane dedicates an hour one morning each week to mentoring others at the Rehabilitation Institute of Chicago.
 She presents MDT workshops for the students at the University of Santo Tomas in the Philippines.
 She has lectured on topics including the shoulder, hip and aging spine at Rehabilitation Institute of Chicago conferences.
 In July 2017 she will serve as a Keynote Speaker for the Philippine Association of Orthopedic Manual Physical Therapist (PAOMPT) Conference.
 Jane also spreads the word of MDT by hosting community outreach seminars and lecturing to other professional organizations in the Chicago, IL area.